philipbrembeck/FT-Bootstrap-Theme/README.md

     https://github.com/jokenetwork/FT-Bootstrap-Theme.git

 ### License
-FT Bootstrap Theme is licensed under the MIT License, (C) 2021 Philip Brembeck The copy of the license, found under "LICENSE" in the main directory of this project, shall not be deleted nor edited, but iuncluded in every copy.
+FT Bootstrap Theme is licensed under the MIT License, (C) 2021 Philip Brembeck.

+The copy of the license, found under "LICENSE" in the main directory of this project, shall not be deleted nor edited, but iuncluded in every copy.

 ### Credits